MarcoIeni/cargo-assist/README.md

 You can learn more in the GitHub [docs](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).

-## 👟 How to trigger further workflow runs

-If you want to run CI checks on *cargo-assist* commits, you need to use one of the following methods.
+If you want to run CI checks on *cargo-assist* commits, you can use one of the following methods.

 ### 1️⃣ Trigger workflow manually